Prop Bets For Super Bowl 57 Commercials

 Online sportsbooks can legally accept bets from 18-and-over gamblers in the United States because there are no laws in place that say they cannot.
-Connecticut and Washington have passed laws forbidding all online gaming, but offshore books are fair game in all other states.
+Washington has passed laws forbidding all online gaming, but offshore books are fair game in all other states.

 What Are Super Bowl Commercial Props?